 Embedding a web server in a product is a remarkably powerful mechanism for easily implementing a variety of key features and functions in your device.
 One of the greatest benefits of an embedded web server is that it resides in the equipment itself and not as a separate software that needs to be installed on a computer.
 A user can simply use a browser and navigate to the IP address or domain name given to access key features in the product.

-In this article, we look into a few use cases where embedding a web server in a product is not the optimal solution, but where a hybrid IoT solution creates a much better user experience.
+In this article, we look into a few use cases where embedding a web server in a product is not the optimal solution, but where a hybrid IoT/cloud solution creates a much better user experience.

 Products powered by small microcontrollers, such as ARM Cortex M4, that mandate the use of secure HTTPS web servers are problematic since modern web browsers may attempt to pre-allocate as many as 12 connections before sending the first GET request.
 Each connection requires its own time consuming TLS handshake.